Frankie-PellesC/WM800-Update-Tool/README.md

 This is a replacement for the WinnerMicro W800/W600 based boards "Upgrade_Tools_V1.4.18.exe", which is available only in chinese.

-This software, as opposite to the original, is open and modifiable, and **don't try to connect to any external server** when starts to run.
+This software, as opposite to the original, is open and modifiable, and, most valuable, **it don't try to connect to any external server** when starts to run.

 The actual is the first release, tested only on W800 for now.